athas/raytracers/ocaml/README.md

 # Multicore OCaml implementation

-Multicore OCaml was still in development while this code was written, so bad performance should be taken lightly.
+Multicore OCaml is still in development while this code is being written, so bad performance should be taken lightly.

 ## Requisites